GiftedNovaHD/SerpentVAE-public/README.md

 # SerpentVAE
 A method to dynamically segment and compress information into latent tokens across the time domain.
 Compared to other methods to segment such as using perplexity of a separate model (LCM 2024), we directly use the reconstruction error of the VAE itself as a proxy for how we should segment the data, based on the observation that if reconstruction error is low, that subsequence likely represents a concept and thus can be easily compressed.

-## Architecture Details
-SerpentVAE uses a Mamba-2 based encoder and decoder.
-In the decoder module, Mamba-2 is used to replace self-attention, and we also add a gating mechanism to modulate the information that's being passed to the hidden token that is being decoded.

-During training, we randomly sample continuous segments and train the model to reconstruct the data.
-We slowly increase the length of the segments.

-### Quantisation Scheme
-- Scale-VAE

 # Table of Contents
 - [SerpentVAE](#serpentvae)
   - [Architecture Details](#architecture-details)